MLB says Turner violated protocols when he returned to field

 Turner hit .307 with four homers and 23 RBIs in the pandemic-shortened season and .293 (17 for 58) with three homers and six RBIs in the postseason, including .320 with a pair of solo homers in the World Series.

-“Having a mask on and staying socially distanced, he want to come out and take a picture with the trophy, which can’t state strongly enough how big of a role he’s played in the success of this organization,” Friedman said.
+“Having a mask on and staying socially distanced, he wanted to come out and take a picture with the trophy, which can’t state strongly enough how big of a role he’s played in the success of this organization,” Friedman said.

-“But I think for him, just being a free agent, not knowing exactly how the future is going to play out.
-I don’t think there was anyone that was going to stop him from going out,” he said.
+“But I think for him, just being a free agent, not knowing exactly how the future is going to play out, I don’t think there was anyone that was going to stop him from going out,” he said.
 “I think from at least my perspective and not watching it super closely with everything going on, but I think he was mindful of other people, especially other people that he hadn’t already been in contact with.
 This is something that we’re going to wrap our arms around tonight and in the morning and figure out where we’re going from here.”

 Turner, however, was visible on the field without a mask during the celebration.
 And Dodgers manager Dave Roberts was nearby, also not wearing a mask.